Peter Davies (economic historian)

-Peter N. Davies (born Birkenhead, 14 July 1927, died Caldy, Wirral, 19 March 2020) was a British economic historian with interests in the port of Liverpool, sea-based trade with West Africa, the Canary Islands and Japan, the international fruit trade and the military history of the River Kwai campaign in World War II.
+Peter N. Davies (born in Birkenhead on 14 July 1927, died in Caldy, Wirral on 19 March 2020) was a British economic historian with interests in the port of Liverpool, sea-based trade with West Africa, the Canary Islands and Japan, the international fruit trade and the military history of the River Kwai campaign in World War II.
 He was an Emeritus Professor in the School of History at the University of Liverpool, England.

 Davies was the author of several books, including "The Trade Makers, Elder Dempster in West Africa" (Allen and Unwin, 1973), "Trading in West Africa" (Croom Helm, 1976), "Sir Alfred Jones: Shipping Entrepreneur par Excellence" (Europa, 1978), "Fyffes and the Banana, Musa Sapientum" (Athlone Press, 1990), "Japanese Shipping and Shipbuilding Industries: A History of Their Modern Growth" (with T. Chida, Athlone Press, 1990), "The Man Behind the Bridge: Colonel Toosey and the River Kwai" (Athlone Press, 1991), and "From Orchard to Market" (with D.Hope-Mason, Lockwood Press, 2005).

-During a long career at the University of Liverpool which began in 1958 when he entered as an undergraduate in the Department of Commerce and Economics, Davies studied Economic History with a focus on maritime affairs, in the department later known as ‘Economic and Social History’.
-He became Acting Head of Department in 1979 and was Head of Department from 1980–89, after which he was awarded a personal Chair.
+During a long career at the University of Liverpool which began in 1958 when he entered as an undergraduate in the Department of Commerce and Economics, Davies studied Economic History with a focus on maritime affairs, in the department later known as "Economic and Social History".
+Prior to studying at Liverpool he had acquired a teaching diploma at St John's College, York (which later became York St John University).
+He became Acting Head of Department at the University of Liverpool in 1979 and was Head of Department from 1980–89, after which he was awarded a personal Chair.
 Davies continued the tradition of commitment to Maritime History which had been initiated by Francis Hyde and maintained by John Harris (subsequently Professor of Economic History at the University of Birmingham) and Sheila Marriner.
 Taken together, Hyde, Harris, Marriner and Davies have become known as the "Liverpool School of Maritime Historians".
-His interests in the maritime affairs of Japan resulted in Visiting Professor appointments at Musashi University, Tokyo in 1979 and at Hiroshima Shudo University in 1990-91.
+His interests in the maritime affairs of Japan resulted in Visiting Professor appointments at Musashi University, Tokyo in 1979 and at Hiroshima Shudo University from 1990 to 1991.